Port of Alicante Cruise Guide, Spain (UPDATED 2023)

 Port of Alicante (Puerto de Alicante), the view from Santa Barbara Castle.

-8 Best Things to Do in the Port of Alicante
+8 Best Things to Do in Alicante Cruise Port

 Before I share the best things to do in Alicante, I invite you to grab your copy of theMediterranean Cruise Port Guide”, the most comprehensive guide to 45 Mediterranean cruise ports (including Alicante), packed with practical information, expert tips & unforgettable experiences!
 (PDF format/200 pages)